DataMigrators/cpd-docs.mettleci.io/source-markdown/high-volume-tests.md

 Note that if a Unit Test detects a value difference in a column which is a cluster key column, then the Unit Test difference report (which would normally describe the difference as a ***‘modified’*** row when not using a cluster key) will now describe the difference as distinct ***‘added’*** and ***‘removed’*** entries.

-As useful as Cluster Keys are, it’s poor practice to simply apply them to every DataStage Test that has to process high data volumes.
-You will almost certainly find combinations of flows and data volumes in your Project where no Cluster Key will reduce the memory demands of a DataStage test enough to avoid Job aborts **(See Unit Test throws OutOfMemoryError exception)**.
+As useful as Cluster Keys are, it’s poor practice to simply apply them to every DataStage test that has to process high data volumes.
+You will almost certainly find combinations of flows and data volumes in your project where no Cluster Key will reduce the memory demands of a DataStage test enough to avoid Job aborts **(See Unit Test throws OutOfMemoryError exception)**.
 In these situations you can manage your test data volumes by …

 * carefully selecting a subset of records from your data sources,
 * using the DataStage's data fabrication features, or